Jim Murphy: 2015 general election

 Murphy, his chief of staff John McTernan and strategy head Blair McDougall were criticised for their role in Labour's defeat.
 Criticism was made of Labour party resources in Scotland being assigned to favoured candidates such as Alexander and Curran.
 Murphy stated that the loss was due to "an absence of ideas" rather than a "lack of passion", and referenced Labour's additional defeats in England as another factor affecting the party's success.
 Following his defeat, he said he would remain Leader of Scottish Labour, despite calls for his resignation.

 In spite of surviving a vote of no confidence by 17 votes to 14 at a party meeting in Glasgow, Murphy announced on 16 May 2015 that he intended to step down as Leader of the Scottish Labour Party in June.
-At the same press conference Murphy also stated that he wanted to have a successor as leader in place by the summer, and confirmed he would not be standing for a seat at the Scottish Parliament in the 2016 election.
-He added that Scottish Labour was the "least modernised part of the Labour movement", and commented that problem with the Labour party lay not with the trade unionists, but with Len McCluskey, leader of Unite, whose behaviour he described as "destructive".
+At the same press conference Murphy also stated that he wanted to have a successor as leader in place by the summer, and confirmed he would not be standing for a seat at the Scottish Parliament at the 2016 election.
+He added that Scottish Labour was the "least modernised part of the Labour movement", and commented that problem with the Labour Party lay not with the trade unionists, but with Len McCluskey, leader of Unite, whose behaviour he described as "destructive".

 Murphy's resignation took effect on 1 June 2015.
 While Kezia Dugdale, as Deputy Leader of Scottish Labour, would normally have acted as leader until a permanent leader was elected, former Scottish Labour Leader Iain Gray became acting leader as Dugdale resigned the Deputy Leadership in order to run for the Leadership vacated by Murphy.